jakobottar/website/content/posts/marc/index.md

 {{< figure src="./banquet.jpg#center" caption="The Thursday conference banquet at the hotel (*iPhone 15 Pro*)" >}}

 The work I presented on explored the use of data fusion to combine SEM imagery and XRD spectroscopy.
-I'll update this post with a link to the paper and poster when they've been published.
 My work was very well received at the conference, and I had a busy poster session.
+Update: It's been published at the [Journal of Radioanalytical and Nuclear Chemistry](https://link.springer.com/10.1007/s10967-025-10474-8)

 {{< figure src="./poster.jpg#center" caption="Me at my poster presentation (*iPhone 15 Pro*)" >}}